 A bail hearing is a court proceeding where a judge decides whether to allow a defendant to post bail and be released from custody while awaiting trial.
 A judge could also decide to “set bail” at a higher or lower amount than what is scheduled for the offense.

-Note that in Los Angeles County, people arrested for misdemeanors or non-violent, non-serious felonies must be released without paying bail.
+The California Supreme Court ruled that people who cannot afford to pay bail must be released unless there is clear and convincing evidence that incarcerating them is necessary for public or victim safety.
+And in Los Angeles County, people arrested for misdemeanors or non-violent, non-serious felonies must be released without paying bail.
 The judge could also add conditions of pretrial release, such as going to counseling or surrendering all firearms.1

 At the bail hearing, the court can do one of four things: